akirachix/Zenith-Backend/README.md

 Backend Boilerplate
 Overview

 This backend boilerplate is designed to provide a solid starting point for backend development projects using Django (or your specific stack).
-It includes authentication with JWT, environment-based configuration, and a basic API structure that can be easily extended.
+It includes, environment-based configuration, and a basic API structure that can be easily extended.
 Features
 Authentication
 Modular Structure